Enrolling in an online course a big investment of your time and money. To get the most out of the experience, preparation is vital.

 Bookmark this post so you can revisit it when you have any questions.
 We’ll be updating it with more info over the next few weeks.

-On Monday September 11 you’ll receive your log-in details for the learning area (where the learning materials will be stored).
+On the first day of the course you’ll receive your log-in details for the learning area (where the learning materials will be stored).
 Bookmark this URL when it arrives.

 3.Introduce yourself in the members’ area